 No matter what month of the year, experiencing AC issues is never fun.
 That’s because you expect your appliances to work as intended whenever you need them.
-But, if your central HVAC system is shutting off after 15 minutes, the issue could be caused by various problems.
+But, if your AC system keeps shutting off after 15 minutes, the issue could be caused by various problems.
 Why won’t your AC stay on, and what can you do to fix it?

 6 Reasons Your AC Keeps Shutting Off